mmontielpz/decision-plane/README.md

    Managing noisy labels, delayed feedback, and human-in-the-loop processes.

 5. **Model Training and Evaluation**
-   Strong baselines and evaluation aligned with cost and risk.
+   Strong baselines with evaluation aligned to risk and cost, not accuracy alone.

 6. **Deployment**
-   Batch and online inference with clear interfaces and failure handling.
+   Batch and online inference with explicit interfaces and failure handling.

 7. **Containerization**
    Reproducible environments using Docker.

 8. **CI/CD**
-   Automated testing and deployment workflows.
+   Automated testing and controlled deployment workflows.

 9. **Monitoring**
    Observability across data drift, prediction drift, latency, and system health.